DoranG1/dose-dependent-colonization/README.md

 The code in this repository performs the analyses described in the manuscript "Competition for shared resources increases dependence on initial population size during coalescence of gut microbial communities," available here: https://www.biorxiv.org/content/10.1101/2023.11.29.569120v2

 The code here performs analysis on the sequencing, growth curve, and metabolomic data associated with the manuscript and runs the described consumer-resource model.
 Individual published figure panels are included for reference alongside each analysis script, as well as relevant data files.
+An example Snakemake pipeline for processing raw sequencing data is also provided in the sequencing/processRawData directory.

+Raw sequencing data are available at the NCBI SRA at [Bioproject PRJNA1212511](https://www.ncbi.nlm.nih.gov/bioproject/PRJNA1212511).

 **For sequencing data, cleaned and consolidated data text files corresponding to published figures are located in the following directories:**<br/>
 **Parent communities**: sequencing/parentCommunities/data/intermediates/e0012-mixtureDataframe.txt<br/>